xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 end
 {% endhighlight %}

+`Appfile` may look like this:

+{% highlight ruby %}

+apple_dev_portal_id "miguel@xmartlabs.com"

+team_name "Xmartlabs, S.R.L"
+team_id "<TEAM_ID>"

+{% endhighlight %}

-This will connect to iOS Member Center and download the profiles for the app indicated by its bundle id in the `Appfile`.
+If we run `fastlane prebuild`, it will connect to iOS Member Center and download the profiles for the app indicated by its bundle id in the `Appfile`.
 Additionally we have to pass the password to it, to make this work with Xcode bots we pass it through the environment variable `FASTLANE_PASSWORD`. `sigh` will attempt to store the password in the keychain and try to access it later if no password was provided, but this won't work when running from a bot's trigger.
 Triggers commands have no access to bot user's keychain, I tried by unlocking it before run sigh without luck:

 {% highlight shell %}
 # Try to unlock the keychain to be accessed by fastlane actions